dogweather/forkful/content/en/elixir/strings/converting-a-string-to-lower-case.md

   \ a string to their lower case form.
 Programmers do this for consistency in data\u2026"
 lastmod: '2024-03-13T22:44:59.771275-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lower case is changing all the letters within a string\
-  \ to their lower case form.
-Programmers do this for consistency in data\u2026"
+summary: Converting a string to lower case is changing all the letters within a string to their lower case form.
 title: Converting a string to lower case
 weight: 4
 ---